Liv Boeree: World Series of Poker bracelets

-Charity work
+Philanthropy

 In 2014, Boeree co-founded Raising for Effective Giving, an organization that promotes a rational approach to philanthropy often referred to as effective altruism, and provides advice on choosing charities based on certain criteria.
 The organization also publishes an annual guide to effective giving, highlighting which charities may be worthy of receiving funds, and for which ethical reasons.

 As of July 2020, Raising for Effective Giving has raised over $14,000,000 for its supported charities.

 In addition, in 2017 Boeree became a member of Giving What We Can, a community of people who have pledged to give at least 10% of their income to effective charities.

+Farm Animal Advocacy: Boeree has spoken frequently about the issues with factory farming and other inhumane animal husbandry practices, and in 2024 publicly announced that 20% of her World Series of Poker winnings are being donated to this cause area, for a total of $560,000.

-Boeree has raised concerns about possible risks from the development of artificial intelligence and supports research that is directed at safe AI development.
+Artificial Intelligence: Since 2015 Boeree has raised concerns about possible risks from the development of artificial intelligence and supports research that is directed at safe AI development.

+In 2020, she became an ambassador for Longview Philanthropy, which advises large-scale philanthropists on their donation strategy around global catastrophic risk mitigation.

+In January 2023, Boeree was awarded a Doctorate of Science, Honoris Causa, from the University of Hull in recognition of her contributions to STEM education and outreach.

 Television and film

-Boeree's TV hosting credits include The Weather Channel's "Weird Earth", Discovery Channel's "The Mind Control Freaks" in 2015-2016 and Red Bull TV's "MindGamers" in 2017.
+Boeree's TV hosting credits include The Weather Channel's Weird Earth, Discovery Channel's The Mind Control Freaks in 2015–2016, and Red Bull TV's MindGamers in 2017.

-From 2011-2013, she co-hosted UK and Ireland Poker Tour, a weekly show that aired on Channel 4 in the UK.
+From 2011 to 2013, she co-hosted UK and Ireland Poker Tour, a weekly show that aired on Channel 4 in the UK.

-Her poker TV appearances include NBC's Heads Up Poker in 2011 and 2013, Channel 4's Shark Cage in 2014 and the European Poker Tour from 2010-2016 and Poker After Dark on Poker Central in 2017.
+Her poker TV appearances include NBC's Heads Up Poker in 2011 and 2013, Channel 4's Shark Cage in 2014 and the European Poker Tour from 2010 to 2016 and Poker After Dark on Poker Central in 2017.

 Other appearances include BBC4 Documentary "The Joy of Winning" discussing game theory with Presenter Hannah Fry, BBC Breakfast alongside Boris Becker in September 2010, and on ITV's GMTV by Lorraine Kelly about her European Poker Tour win.

 In 2011, Boeree was a member of the Celebrity Graduate Manchester University team that took part in BBC2's seasonal general knowledge tournament, Christmas University Challenge.

 In 2006, she appeared on the Channel 4 show Codex.

 On 21 July 2007, Boeree appeared on the ITV show Golden Balls, winning £6,500.50.

 In 2020, Boeree made an appearance in the Dutch film The Host as Ms. Gueller.